mayankdrvr/mern_blog/README.md

 # ValueBlog

 This is an admin controlled full stack MERN blog web application.
 Only admin has access to add, update & delete new blog post.
-Rich text editor feature enables us to edit text & add hyperlinks, images, videos etc. This project was hosted on Heroku with free plan but Heroku no longer supports free full stack web hosting.
-So, i am currently working on deploying it on some other free full stack web hosting platform.
+Rich text editor feature enables us to edit text & add hyperlinks, images, videos etc.

 UPDATE 10 Feb 2023: The site is live on https://mern-blog-3gnt.onrender.com/ Wait for a few seconds for the site to load.
 If the site features are not working, keep refreshing the page and clearing the browser cache and trying again.
-These issues are from https://render.com/ free plan as they were not there when the site was live on Heroku free plan.

 Login Name- Your name <br />
 Admin Password- Only admin knows the passsword for security reasons